seagreen/ianix/README.md

 1. [Install NixOS](http://nixos.org/nixos/manual/#sec-installation).

-2. Download this repo and symlink `~/config` to it.
+2. Download this repo.

 3. Grep this repo for `traveller` (my username) and change it to what's appropriate for your computer.
 This is a very rough project and `/home/traveller` is hardcoded far more than it needs to be.
+You may also want to place this repo at `~/config` or have a symlink from there pointed at this repo, some code may assume that's where the repo is located.

 4. (optional) Grep the config files for "cron" and remove any cron jobs you don't want.

+5. Install `stow`.

+6. `./link_dotfiles`

+7. `./link_bin`

-5. Setup nixpkgs:
+8. Setup nixpkgs:

     ```
     cat version.txt